 Ginger also has many traditional uses in the medicinal sciences.
 Ginger tea is consumed to provide relief from cold.
 Ginger ale is fed to children with flu.
 Ginger eggs are consumed to provide relief from coughing.

-Ginger can last for up to three weeks in the fridge.
+Note: Ginger can last for up to three weeks in the fridge.
 To prolong its life, you can also peel the outer skin and store it in the freezer, but it is always better to buy fresh ginger from the market.

 1. Consumption of ginger by people suffering from arthritis can help relieve pain as it contains a very potent anti-inflammatory compound called gingerols.